-Although we can have aspects of many Enneagram Types, at our core we are only one Type, and identifying that type is vital because each Type has a different path of development, and different elements that are most important on which to focus.
-Some people recognize their Enneagram Type through our training videos, but it generally takes working with a skilled Enneagram Consultant to be sure you have identified the correct type.
-Please contact us if you would like to learn your Enneagram Type and explore how this self-awareness tool can have a major impact on your happiness, satisfaction, and connections for the rest of your life.
+- Although we can have aspects of many Enneagram Types, at our core we are only one Type, and identifying that type is vital because each Type has a different path of development, and different elements that are most important on which to focus.

-- It is important to view these as an opportunity for greater self-awareness, rather than as inherent shortcoming in people that can’t be changed.
-People of each Enneagram Type can function at a wide range of Levels of Freedom and Awareness.
+- People of each Enneagram Type can function at a wide range of Levels of Freedom and Awareness.
 At higher levels people are naturally more oriented to act in accordance with their deeper values.
 Their relationships are more harmonious, and they are happier and more content.
 They are actively self-aware.
-At average to lower levels people are increasing more self-oriented and unhappy, led by their habits and patterns that were formed when they were very young, and their relationships are increasingly conflictual.
+At average to lower levels people are increasingly more self-oriented and unhappy, led by their habits and patterns that were formed when they were very young, and their relationships are increasingly conflictual.
 They operate more out of unconscious or habit-mode, unaware of the lenses that are severely impacting what they see and how they respond to it.

 The Enneagram Types (brief overview)

-We’ve chosen to use Type Names from the Enneagram Institute, and Strivings from Mario Sikora’s work.
+We’ve chosen to use Type Names from the Enneagram Institute, and Strivings from Mario Sikora’s work (with one change).